Mental Health Therapist Online California: Counselor in California

 to ABA Treatment

-The solution should include attention to vulnerabilities and sensory input and provide support without requiring dissociation, increasing tolerance to disturbing input, masking, and repression of self.
+The solution includes attention to vulnerabilities and sensory input.
+A useful solution provides support without requiring dissociation, increasing tolerance to disturbing input, masking, or repression of self.
 When behaviors want to be changed, we work together to find alternatives that fit with what the client wants, are respectful, and are individually appropriate.

 We must address the whole experience and provide services with a trauma-informed lens.
 We can get so much further focusing on what can be rather than staying focused on what is problematic.

-When a client wants to make a change, finding rewards that that work for them so they feel the dopamine and can maintain their own motivation sustains autonomy and is respectful.
+When a client wants to make a change, we can figure out rewards that that work for them so they experience dopamine and can maintain their own motivation.
+This collabortion sustains autonomy and is respectful.
 Working with the client and taking their personal needs into account is more effective than the punishment model used in ABA.
+It involves the client and builds them up rather than making them feel inadiquite.
 It is important to be aware that there are usually many solution-oriented options.
 It's just a matter of finding the best fit while supporting the client.

 What is different in a neurodiversity affirmative psychotherapy practice?